pygame/pygame/docs/reST/ref/pygame.rst

    | :sg:`register_quit(callable) -> None`

    When :func:`pygame.quit` is called, all registered quit functions are called.
-Pygame modules do this automatically when they are initializing.
+Pygame modules do this automatically when they are initializing, so this function will rarely be needed.
-   This function is not be needed for regular pygame users.

    .. ## pygame.register_quit ##